amribrahim1/Evaluate-a-News-Article-with-Natural-Language-Processing/README.md

-# Front-End Web Developer program Nanodegree Program
-# Udacity Project 4
-# Evaluate a news article with Natural Language Processing
+# (Udacity) Evaluate a news article with Natural Language Processing

 This's an app allows users to run Natural Language Processing (NLP) on articles or blogs from any websites.